RobertsBatars/ai-node-builder/docs/guides/node_creation_guide.md

 This guide provides a comprehensive walkthrough for creating custom nodes for the AI Node Builder application.
 By following these steps, you can create any kind of node, from simple inputs to complex processing units.

+## 📚 Documentation Guide

+After creating your node, you'll want to document it properly for other developers.
+For comprehensive instructions on how to create professional documentation for your nodes, see the [Node Documentation Guide](node_documentation_guide.md) ([open in docs viewer](/docs/#guide/node-documentation)).
+This guide covers:

+- How to structure node documentation
+- Required and optional fields for input/output sockets
+- YAML frontmatter configuration
+- Examples and best practices
+- How to integrate with the documentation system

 ## 1. Core Concepts

 Before creating a node, it's important to understand the fundamental building blocks of the system.